nghosh319/FreqFlier_AndroidApp/README.md

-This is the android github push
+This is the Android GitHub push
+Use the readme file inside zip file "Full Project_P4_GHOSH_G01348658.zip"  for more detail